-12. Annual Renewal of the AI and "Stay Bonus".
-Prior to 2008, the term of the Consulting Agreement between the Liquidator and Mr. Bengelsdorf had been continuous until terminated but the term of the AI and "Stay Bonus" was annual.
+- d.
+Reduction in Compensation over Time.
+Consistent with the objective of minimizing costs as the liquidation process continues, the Special Deputy Liquidator's total compensation was reduced by more than one third from inception through 2014.
+In addition to these prior reductions, the 2015 Special Deputy Plan represents a decrease of more than 11% from the total compensation available under the 2014 Special Deputy Plan.
+Sevigny Aff. ¶ 7.d. - Consulting Agreement between the Liquidator and Mr. Bengelsdorf had been continuous until terminated but the term of the AI and "Stay Bonus" was annual.
 The AI and "Stay Bonus" had been negotiated and agreed upon each year but were not always submitted and approved before January 1 of the applicable year.
 This left a gap between the end of the performance year and the effective date of the next year's plan, creating substantial risk to Mr. Bengelsdorf and his estate in the event of his death or disability during the interim.
 In order to avoid such unintended consequences from a gap in entitlement to the AI and "Stay Bonus," in 2008 the Special Deputy Plan provided for the AI and "Stay Bonus" to remain in effect but be subject to annual review by the Liquidator and approval by the Court.
 If the Special Deputy Plan were to be terminated by the Liquidator or not approved for continuation by the Court, Mr. Bengelsdorf would receive a pro rata benefit.
-Sevigny Aff. ¶ 8.
+Sevigny Aff. § 8.